warehouse-fashions/software-engineer-exercise/README.md

 - allow extra props to be passed to main 'WarehouseCarousel' component.
 To be able to enable/ disable/ apply custom content.
 Like being able to change the 'recommendations' title through a prop
 - remove react-slick as carousel API - build react specific carousel component that doesn't use JQuery
 - need to disable interaction with main carousel once modal is open
+- responsively add 'additional information' to modal card.
+Might need a 'additional info' toggle that expands on mobile

 ## Available Scripts